Ibn Marwan Mosque: History

-There was a subsequent renovation which took place in 730 Hijri (1329 CE) under the effort of Sayf ad-Din Tankiz, the governer general (kāfil al-mamāmik al-shāmīyah) of the province of Damascus, which is commemorated in an inscription kept in the storeroom of the Great Mosque of Gaza and was found during reconstruction work during the 1920s.
+There was a subsequent renovation which took place in 730 Hijri (1329 CE) under the effort of Sayf ad-Din Tankiz, the governor general (kāfil al-mamāmik al-shāmīyah) of the province of Damascus, which is commemorated in an inscription kept in the storeroom of the Great Mosque of Gaza and was found during reconstruction work during the 1920s.
 Tankiz was nominated the governor general of Damascus in 712 Hijri (1312 CE) and retained his position until he was arrested and executed in 740 Hijri (1340 CE).
 Tankiz held the title of Emir and was a close friend of the Sultan, an-Nasir Muhammad, and connected to him through family.
 Two of Tankiz's sons married two of the Sultans daughters.
 In 720 Hijri (1320 CE) when Tankiz and Sanjar al-Jawli, the governor of Gaza, had an open dispute, the Sultan arrested Sanjar and supported Tankiz.
 Finally, in 740 Hijri (1340 CE), Tankiz fell out of favour with the Sultan when he was accused of conspiring against him and was put to death.

-In 1217 Hijri (1802 CE) further renovations were undertaken by Amir Yahya, the governer of Gaza; a door was opened up on the west wall of the prayer hall.
+In 1217 Hijri (1802 CE) further renovations were undertaken by Amir Yahya, the governor of Gaza; a door was opened up on the west wall of the prayer hall.
 There is an inscription above the entrance to the Ibn Marwan mosque dated 10 Sha'ban 1217 Hijri (6 December 1802).
 It contains a poem in al-kamil metre.
 A translation of the inscription by Moshe Sharon is as follows: